-(1) Based on 97,777,807 Common Shares issued and outstanding as of the date of this Annual Information Form.

-(2) These Common Shares were escrowed upon the Closing Date and in accordance with an Escrow Agreement dated June 9, 2021, between the Company, Computershare Trust Company of Canada as escrow agent and certain shareholders of the Company.
+- (1) Based on 13,228,026 Common Shares issued and outstanding as of the date of this Annual Information Form. - (2) These Common Shares were escrowed upon the Closing Date and in accordance with an Escrow Agreement dated June 9, 2021, between the Company, Computershare Trust Company of Canada as escrow agent and certain shareholders of the Company.
+The remaining 300,000 Common Shares will be released thirty-six months following the Closing Date.